 For schools attended by children, the fire commissioner has approved a fire drill system that consists of total evacuation fire drills held at least three times in each of the fall and spring school terms.

-The OFC has a School Fire Drill Checklist (PDF, 309KB) available for schools that wish to use it.
+The Office of the Fire Commissioner (OFC) has a School Fire Drill Checklist (PDF, 309KB) available for schools that wish to use it.

-Subsection 2.8.2 of the BC Fire Code (BCFC) requires that a fire safety plan be prepared in cooperation with the fire department and any other applicable regulatory authorities.
+Subsection 2.8.2 of the British Columbia Fire Code (BCFC) requires that a fire safety plan be prepared in cooperation with the fire department and any other applicable regulatory authorities.
 A fire safety plan must include the requirement for a regular system of fire drills.

 It is recommended that the local fire chief be contacted for any assistance necessary in organizing fire drills or designing a system to meet any special needs.